LazySets.APIModule

 Notes

-The radius of a set is the radius of the enclosing ball (of the given $p$-norm) of minimal volume with the same center.
+The radius of a set is the radius of the enclosing ball (of the given $p$-norm) of minimal volume.

 source